chiyadev/luasm/README.md

 A **Lua 5.1-5.3/JIT** module assembler that combines multiple modules into a single module.

-This project was quickly hacked together using large portions of the WindSeed compiler, in _1.5 hours_.
+This project was quickly hacked together using large portions of the WindSeed compiler.
 It probably has many bugs!

 ## Dependencies